Time Fairness in Online Knapsack Problems: Online Fair Algorithms

 \begin{thm}[\cite{ZCL:08}, Thms.~3.1, 3.3] $\ZCLRand$ is $\ln(\nicefrac{U}{L}) + 1$-competitive over every input sequence.
 Furthermore, no online algorithm can achieve a better competitive ratio. \end{thm}

-Because $\ZCLRand$ chooses a random constant threshold before any items arrive, it is trivially $1$-CTIF by Proposition \ref{pro:fairconst}.
-We state this below as a proposition without proof.
+$\ZCLRand$ is trivially $1$-CTIF by Proposition \ref{pro:fairconst}.
+We state this as a proposition without proof.

 \begin{pro} $\ZCLRand$ is \emph{$1$-CTIF}. \end{pro} Although $\ZCLRand$ seems to provide the ``best of both worlds'' from a theoretical perspective, in practice (see \S \ref{sec:experiments}) we find that it falls short compared to the deterministic algorithms.
-We believe this is consistent with what has been observed in algorithms for caching \cite{Reineke:14}, where randomized techniques are theoretically superior but not used in practice.
-Motivated by these findings and our deterministic lower bounds, in the next section we draw inspiration from the emerging field of learning-augmented algorithms.
+We believe this is consistent with empirical results for caching~\citep{Reineke:14}, where randomized techniques are theoretically superior but not used in practice.
+Motivated by this and our deterministic lower bounds, in the next section we draw inspiration from the emerging field of learning-augmented algorithms.